Skip to content

 Regular Route Buses and Light Rail Transit

-Metro Transit regular routes METRO A Line and Route 3 serve the fairgrounds.
+Metro Transit regular routes METRO A Line and Route 3 and 61 serve the fairgrounds.
 All regular route service is wheelchair accessible.
-Learn more
+Learn more.

 Passenger Drop-Off Areas